Telephone number mapping: System details

 The URI can then be used for obtaining the Internet Protocol addresses for services such as the Session Initiation Protocol (SIP) VoIP telephony.
 In the DNS, NAPTR records are used for setting the subscriber call forwarding/termination preferences.
 Therefore, the whole system can 'translate' E.164 addresses to SIP addresses.
 An example NAPTR record is:

-This example specifies that if you want to use the "E2U+sip" service, you should use sip:phoneme@example.net as the address.
+This example specifies that if one wants to use the "E2U+sip" service, one should use sip:phoneme@example.net as the address.
 The regular expression can be used by a telephone company to easily assign addresses to all of its clients.
-For example, if your number is +15554242, your SIP address is sip:4242@555telco.example.net; if your number is +15551234, your SIP address is sip:1234@555telco.example.net.
+For example, if one's number is +15554242, one's SIP address is sip:4242@555telco.example.net; if the number is +15551234, the SIP address is sip:1234@555telco.example.net.

 The following Figure illustrates how ENUM works by giving an example: Subscriber A sets out to call Subscriber B.

 Application scenario for Voice over IP (VoIP) with ENUM.